cjoakim/azure-cosmos-demo22/presentation/presentation.md

 ### 1. Identify the Queries

+- CQRS

 ### 2. Explore and Merge the Datasets

+- Data Wrangling with Python and Pandas

 ### 3. Explore the data BEFORE loading it into CosmosDB

+- PySpark

 ### 4. Create Four Similar CosmosDB containers with different Indexing/Partitioning

+- Implement four indexing strategies

 ### 5. Bulk Load the Same Data into the CosmosDB containers

+- Load the four containers

 ### 6. Execute Cosmos/SQL Queries vs the Containers, Evaluate

+- Determine the best of the four candidates

 ### 7. Demonstrate Synapse Link, and PySpark Queries of the Synapse Link Data

+- Refer to another GitHub repo: https://github.com/cjoakim/azure-cosmosdb-synapse-link

 <p align="center"><img src="img/horizonal-line-1.jpeg" width="95%"></p>